hanacoinproject/hanacoin/doc/tor.md

 In a typical situation, this suffices to run behind a Tor proxy:

-	./monacoin -proxy=127.0.0.1:9050
+	./hanacoin -proxy=127.0.0.1:9050

-2. Run a monacoin hidden server
+2. Run a hanacoin hidden server
 ------------------------------

 If you configure your Tor system accordingly, it is possible to make your node also reachable from the Tor network.
 Add these lines to your /etc/tor/torrc (or equivalent config file):

-	HiddenServiceDir /var/lib/tor/monacoin-service/
+	HiddenServiceDir /var/lib/tor/hanacoin-service/
 	HiddenServicePort 9401 127.0.0.1:9401
 	HiddenServicePort 19403 127.0.0.1:19403

-The directory can be different of course, but (both) port numbers should be equal to your monacoind's P2P listen port (9401 by default).
+The directory can be different of course, but (both) port numbers should be equal to your hanacoind's P2P listen port (9401 by default).

-	-externalip=X   You can tell monacoin about its publicly reachable address using this option, and this can be a .onion address.
-Given the above configuration, you can find your onion address in /var/lib/tor/monacoin-service/hostname.
+	-externalip=X   You can tell hanacoin about its publicly reachable address using this option, and this can be a .onion address.
+Given the above configuration, you can find your onion address in /var/lib/tor/hanacoin-service/hostname.
 Onion addresses are given
 	                preference for your node to advertise itself with, for connections coming from unroutable addresses (such as 127.0.0.1, where the Tor proxy typically runs).